nimblehq/ios-templates/.github/wiki/Home.md

 This wiki contains documentation about our optimized iOS template.

-If you want to understand our templates, let's jump into [[Getting Started]].
+If you want to start with our templates, let's jump into [[Getting Started]].